-The Twin Metals Minnesota underground mine project currently in the early stages of design and environmental study has the potential to be one of the world’s largest and lowest-cost sources of copper, nickel and platinum group metals, and Twin Metals mineral resources could support production for generations.
-Twin Metals Minnesota is already having a significant impact on job creation and economic development in Minnesota by supporting up to 200 direct and consultant/contractor jobs, and additional spin-off jobs and economic activity.
-To date, more than $400 million has been invested in exploration and project development activities, and approximately $1.2 billion will be invested in further design and construction.
-In fact, the Project would generate approximately two more additional indirect jobs per direct job at the mine site in the region’s economy, according to a University of Minnesota Duluth study.
+The Twin Metals Minnesota project has the potential to be one of the world’s largest and lowest-cost sources of copper, nickel and platinum group metals, and Twin Metals mineral resources could support production for generations.
+Twin Metals Minnesota is already having a significant impact on job creation and economic development in Minnesota by supporting as many as 200 direct and consultant/contractor jobs, and additional spin-off jobs and economic activity.
+To date, more than $400 million has been invested in exploration and project development activities, and approximately $1.2 billion will be invested in further design, permitting and construction.
+In fact, the project would generate approximately two additional indirect jobs per direct job at the mine site in the region’s economy, according to a University of Minnesota Duluth study.

-Mining also offers living wages that can support families, send children to college, provide for retirement and build local communities.
+Mining offers living wages that can support families, educate children, provide for retirement and build local communities.
 Put simply, average mining wages and benefits significantly outpace other industries in Minnesota.
-According to the U.S. Bureau of Labor Statistics, the average annual wage for a Minnesota mining job in 2015 was $78,635, more than 45 percent greater than the average wage for all other industries.
+According to the U.S. Bureau of Labor Statistics, the average annual wage for a Minnesota mining job in 2016 was $77,232, more than 41 percent greater than the average wage for all other industries.
 A 2017 study conducted by Praxis Strategy Group, found that the average tourism industry wage in northeastern Minnesota was $18,200, further solidifying the strong economic impact of the mining industry in Minnesota.

 What’s more, royalties from the Twin Metals Project will contribute significant revenues to Minnesota’s K-12 public schools through the Minnesota Permanent School Fund.
 Currently, the Minnesota Permanent School Fund generates an average annual payment of $25 million to public schools throughout the state.
 The Minnesota Department of Natural Resources estimates that new mining projects in the area have the potential to generate nearly $3 billion in royalty revenue for the state’s Permanent School Trust Fund, which would support the education of nearly 900,000 K-12 students statewide.